m-ronchetto/m-ronchetto/README.md

 # Hi, I'm Madison 👋

 I am a UX Designer from San Diego, California.
 I enjoy working on web applications, and I am currently learning **D3**, **Swift**, and **React**.
-I am currently a rising junior at <a href="https://wustl.edu/">Washington University in St. Louis</a>.
+I am currently a junior at <a href="https://wustl.edu/">Washington University in St. Louis</a> and a web developer for <a href="https://thesqsh.org/" The St. Louis Queer Support Helpline<\a>.

 ### Working on 👩‍💻
 - Creating a new portfolio website
 - Project management for Oystar
 - Researching design accessibility

-### Goals for 2020 💡
+### Goals for 2021 💡
-- Enter a Hackathon
+- Experiment with creative coding
-- Study abroad in Florence
+- Hike half dome
-- Increase my design social media presence
+- Take a grad-level course

 ### Fun facts 🌴
 - I am a <a href="https://washufigureskating.wixsite.com/2019"> competitive figure skater</a> for my university.